 Along with Medicare Part A, Part B is the other part of Original Medicare.
 A recent blog post described Medicare Part A coverage for inpatient care (hospital and skilled...

 Planning for long-term care expenses seems to involve a lot of wishful thinking for many.
-In a survey by The Associated Press-NORC Center for Public Affairs Research, only about a third said they were confident they would be able to pay long-term care expenses.
-Despite this, 54% of respondents said they had done little or no planning for these needs.
+As noted in another Cantissimo Senior Living blog post, a survey found that about half of respondents said they had done little or no planning for these needs.

 One example of wishful thinking is that government programs like Medicare or Medicaid will pay long-term care expenses.

 Medicare pays for healthcare costs related to hospital stays, doctor and other healthcare provider fees, and prescription drugs.
 This coverage includes medically necessary services and supplies in a skilled nursing facility after a three-day hospital stay.
 However, Medicare doesn't cover long-term care costs for help with daily activities like dressing, bathing, and using the bathroom.
 Therefore, Medicare does not cover most long-term care services delivered in-home, in assisted living, at a long-stay skilled nursing facility, or in a memory care setting.

 Medicaid provides healthcare coverage to 75.9 million Americans.
 Recipients include qualified low-income adults, children, pregnant women, the disabled, and seniors.
 Although federal laws govern Medicaid, it is administered by states and funded together by states and the federal government.

 Unlike Medicare, Medicaid does cover long-term care expenses but only for those who cannot otherwise pay for such care.

 To qualify for Medicaid, potential beneficiaries must prove: